Amielditshi/DBProject_9793_3513/README.md

 ---
 ### Views

 #### View 1
+_This view consolidates essential information about content creators and their work within the Netflix production system._
+_It integrates data from five key tables: `Content_Creator`, `Agent`, `Contract`, `Production`, and `Feedback`._

+_The view includes the creator's identity and agent, details about productions they were involved in (title, type, genre), their contractual role and payment, and feedback received from the audience.
+It enables both operational tracking and analytical insights into creator engagement and production impact._

+_This unified perspective supports querying by genre, evaluating performance by feedback rating, and understanding financial allocation across content types._

 - **[Creator Production Summary](Stage3/Views/view1/view1.sql)**
  _Provides a detailed overview of each content creator’s productions, their contractual role and payment, along with associated audience feedback and agent information_

   - **[View Output Screenshot](Stage3/Views/view1/view1.png)**
    _Screenshot displaying the result of the view showing joined data from multiple tables._